EdwardAndress/DebugBookmarkManager/README.md

 ## Run the app

 - Run the app with `shotgun`.
 This will automatically reload your changes so you don't need to restart your server on each code change.

-- Browse the app at the URL in your server logs.